Sh1nn3y/Sh1nn3y/README.md

 ## What I have in front of and on me, aka the desk setup:

-Keyboard: Das Keyboard 6 Professional - Cherry MX Blue Switches
+Keyboard: Das Keyboard 6 Professional - Cherry MX Blue Switches / Keychron K4 V2 (Brown Switches)

 Mouse: Microsoft Pro IntelliMouse - Color: Shadow White